jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

 specialtiesHeading:
   display: true
   img: "/img/ZIGOMATICOS.jpg"
-  content: Undoubtedly, the best alternative for those patients with Large Bone Loss
+  content: Without a doubt, the best alternative for those patients with Great Bone
-    in their upper jaws and in which it is no longer possible to place conventional dental implants.
+    Loss in their jaws and in whom it is no longer possible to place conventional dental implants.
 “An optimal solution to a complex problem".
 paragraphSection:
   body: "<p>\n When one or more teeth are lost, and they are not replaced as soon